My Research

 Theoretical physics research at Arizona State University

 My doctoral research is in theoretical cosmology.
-I work on problems related to nonsingular black holes, wormholes, and spacetimes; cosmological expansion; black holes as dark matter; and theological connections to physics.
+I work on problems related to nonsingular black holes, wormholes, and spacetimes; cosmological expansion; black holes as dark matter; the history of religious beliefs of theoretical physicists; theology and physics.

 Theoretical physics research at California State University, Los Angeles